Clan Drummond: 15th century and clan conflicts

-Malcolm was succeeded by his brother John, whose great-grandson, also called John, was judiciary of Scotland, a Privy Councillor, constable of Stirling Castle, and became a Lord of Parliament on 29 January 1487 as the first Lord Drummond.
+Sir John Drummond, who married Elizabeth Sinclair's great-grandson, and heir, also called John, was Justiciar of Scotia, a Privy Councillor, constable of Stirling Castle, and became a Lord of Parliament on 29 January 1487 as the first Lord Drummond.
 One year of his life was spent in confinement within Blackness Castle after he assaulted the Lord Lyon, King of Arms.
 He had a daughter, Margaret, said to have been secretly married to King James IV, who died after a meal, together with two of her sisters.
 Although some say it was murder, others claim their deaths were due to food poisoning.

 The Battle of Knockmary was fought in 1490 by Clan Murray against the Clan Drummond and Clan Campbell, which had been engaged in a long feud.
 David Drummond was later executed for burning of a group of Murrays in a church.

 16th century and clan conflicts

 In 1589, Patrick, 3rd Lord Drummond, appointed his deputy kinsmen, John Drummond of Drummond-Ernoch, Royal Forester of Glenartney.
 It was in this post that he cut off the ears of some of the Clan MacGregor whom he had caught poaching.
 In revenge a party of MacGregors, aided by their cohorts the Macdonalds, attacked Drummond and cut off his head.
 They then proceeded to John's sister Margaret's residence, Ardvorlich Castle on the banks of Loch Earn.
 Her husband Alexander Stewart, the Laird of Ardvorlich, was away from home at the time the McGregors and the Macdonalds burst in, demanding bread and cheese.
 The MacGregors unwrapped John's bloodied head and crammed its mouth full, placing it on a platter in the middle of the dinner table for their hostess to find when she returned with food and drink for them.
 On seeing her beloved brother's severed head, Margaret, who was in advanced pregnancy, almost lost her reason.
 She fled into the woods beneath Ben Vorlich and gave birth to her son James Stewart.
 He grew up to be the notable Major James Stewart of the Covenanting Wars, of whom Sir Walter Scott wrote in the book, A Legend of Montrose, telling of his exploits.
 He vowed vengeance on the McGregors and played a major role in having the Clan proscribed.